 See Also: Nat.

-People’s Republic of West Sutton, The – A benevolent dictatorship which rose up and won it’s freedom, overthrowing the evil & shadowy powers controlling the region from the Sutton Civic Centre.
-A true image of paradise, currently governed by Chairman Totts.
+People’s Republic of West Sutton, The – A benevolent dictatorship which rose up and won it’s freedom, overthrowing the evil & shadowy powers controlling the region from the dark, shadowy corridors of Sutton Civic Centre.
+A true image of a modern paradise, currently governed by Chairman Totts.

 See Also: (1)PRoWS.
 (2)Chairman Totts.

-Pete the Perv – Gandermonium Travel member and sometime organiser.
-Not really a Perv if we’re honest.
-He’s definitely called Pete though.
-Currently engaged in a lengthy dispute with members of the Gandermonium collective over his given nom de plume.
-But seeing as it was Dukey who christened him thus, he’s got absolutely fuck all chance of winning that particular battle.
+Pete (not Irish) – Gandermonium Travel member and sometime organiser.
+Renamed from his previous ‘the Perve’ moniker after a lengthy dispute with members of the Gandermonium collective over his given nom de plume.
+But seeing as it was Dukey who christened him thus, he had to wait until the flat capped wonder’s attendance was restricted by parenthood to get the change voted through by the rest of the mob.

 Piegate – One of the greatest scandals of the 21st century, which widely featured on the front page of numerous UK tabloids in the aftermath of a fat lad eating a pastie (not a pie) on the bench during the Arsenal FA Cup tie.
 The big deal being that an online betting company who also happened to be sponsoring our shirts for that particular occasion were offering odds of 8/1 that said fat lad would do exactly that.
 Him doing so broke a number of FA rules relating to players\staff involvement in betting and resulted in his dismissal.
 Said charges brought for the offence took the FA precisely one year to resolve.
 Very timely.
-Also, to our eternal delight and gratitude, now the main thing anyone ever remembers 120+ year old football club Sutton United FC for.
+Also, to our eternal delight and gratitude, now largely the main thing anyone ever remembers 120+ year old football club Sutton United FC for, even after our Football League joining exploits since.

 See Also: (1)FA Cup, The.
 (2)Arsenal.
 (3)Shaw, Wayne.